• Skip to primary navigation

 👩🏻🍳 Storage

-Should zucchini be peeled for bread?
+Should zucchini be peeled before shredding for bread?

 You do not need to peel the zucchini for your zucchini bead.
 This is because the skin of zucchini is soft enough that it's virtually unnoticeable in texture once shredded and baked in the batter.